Skip to main content

 Connecteam Standout Features and Integrations:

-Standout Features include GPS-based geo-fencing which prevents out-of-site clock-in / time theft.
-Also, its reminders help you set break and overtime rules in accordance with local, state, and federal labor laws and the platform will automatically list hours, breaks, overtime, and time off on timesheets, so they can be ready for payroll.
-Finally, its shift scheduling and management tools allow managers to create and assign shifts to employees.
-Employees can view their schedules, request shift changes, and receive notifications about upcoming shifts.
+Standout features include GPS-based geo-fencing which prevents out-of-site clock-in / time theft, and reminders that help you set break and overtime rules in accordance with local, state, and federal labor laws.
+Plus, the platform will automatically list hours, breaks, overtime, and time off on timesheets, so they can be ready for payroll.

 Integrations include Paychex, Xero, Gusto, QuickBooks Payroll (online + desktop), Zapier, Google Calendar, API access, and others.